-- Information on COVID-19, how to prevent it from spreading, and which underlying health conditions may make individuals more susceptible to contracting the virus. - Self-screening at home, including temperature and/or symptom checks using CDC guidelines. - The importance of not coming to work if employees have a frequent cough, fever, difficulty breathing, chills, muscle pain, headache, sore throat, recent loss of taste or smell, or if they or someone they live with have been diagnosed with COVID-19. - To seek medical attention if their symptoms become severe, including persistent pain or pressure in the chest, confusion, or bluish lips or face.
-Updates and further details are available on CDC's webpage.
+- Information on COVID-19, how to prevent it from spreading, and which underlying health conditions may make individuals more susceptible to contracting the virus. - Self-screening at home, including temperature and/or symptom checks using CDC guidelines. - The importance of not coming to work: - If a worker has symptoms of COVID-19 as described by the CDC, such as a fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea, OR

-- The importance of frequent handwashing with soap and water, including scrubbing with soap for 20 seconds (or using hand sanitizer with at least 60% ethanol or 70% isopropanol when employees cannot get to a sink or handwashing station, per CDC guidelines). - The importance of physical distancing, both at work and off work time (see Physical Distancing section below). - Proper use of face coverings, including: - Face coverings do not protect the wearer and are not personal protective equipment (PPE). - Face coverings can help protect people near the wearer, but do not replace the need for physical distancing and frequent handwashing. - Employees should wash or sanitize hands before and after using or adjusting face coverings. - o Avoid touching eyes, nose, and mouth. - o Face coverings should be washed after each shift.
+- If a worker was diagnosed with COVID-19 and has not yet been released from isolation, OR - If, within the past 14 days, a worker has had contact with someone who has been diagnosed with COVID-19 and is considered potentially infectious (i.e. still on isolation). - To return to work after a worker receives a COVID-19 diagnosis only if 10 days have passed since symptoms first appeared, their symptoms have improved, and the worker has had no fevers (without the use of fever reducing medications) for the last 72 hours.
+A worker without symptoms who was diagnosed with COVID-19 can return to work only if 10 days have passed since the date of the first positive COVID-19 test. - To seek medical attention if their symptoms become severe, including persistent pain or pressure in the chest, confusion, or bluish lips or face.
+Updates and further details are available on CDC's webpage. - The importance of frequent handwashing with soap and water, including scrubbing with soap for 20 seconds (or using hand sanitizer with at least 60% ethanol (preferred) or 70% isopropanol (if the product is inaccessible to unsupervised children) when workers cannot get to a sink or handwashing station, per CDC guidelines). - The importance of physical distancing, both at work and off work time (see Physical Distancing section below). - Proper use of face coverings, including: - Face coverings do not protect the wearer and are not personal protective equipment (PPE). - Face coverings can help protect people near the wearer, but do not replace the need for physical distancing and frequent handwashing. - Face coverings must cover the nose and mouth. - Workers should wash or sanitize hands before and after using or adjusting face coverings. - Avoid touching eyes, nose, and mouth. - Face coverings must not be shared and should be washed or discarded after each shift.